December 19, 2024

 Engaging in a conversation with someone with dementia can be quite different from talking to someone in good cognitive health.
 Here are some of the most important tips to keep in mind.

+- Be personal.
 You should make extra effort to connect with someone if they have dementia.
-Look them in the eye when talking to them, and use their name frequently throughout the conversation.
-Try to empathize with the emotions behind their words so that they feel seen and validated.
+Look them in the eye when talking to them and use their name frequently throughout the conversation.
+Try to empathize with the emotions behind their words so they feel seen and validated.
 Even if their statements don’t entirely make sense, you can still listen earnestly and acknowledge their feelings.

-Starting and maintaining a conversation with someone with dementia may feel tricky at first, but this is a skill that you can develop with time.
+Starting and maintaining a conversation with someone with dementia may feel tricky at first, but this is a skill that you can work to develop.
 What’s most important is that you keep your sense of empathy and compassion at the forefront of your mind.
-Just like anyone else, a person with dementia deserves to be heard, and you can make a big difference in their quality of life by offering a listening ear.
+A person with dementia wants and deserves to be heard — and you can make a big difference in their quality of life by offering a listening ear.

-The memory care neighborhood at Springpoint Living at Manalapan is a safe, supportive, and secure environment for individuals living with Alzheimer’s disease or other forms of dementia.
-Schedule a visit to find out more.
+The memory care neighborhood at Springpoint Living at Manalapan is a safe, supportive, comfortable, and secure environment for individuals living with Alzheimer’s disease or other forms of dementia.
+Schedule a visit to find out more about our campus in Manalapan, New Jersey — and how it can help your loved one.